-Their fascination in these timeless gems passed down through the Oral Tradition came from a similar dedication to nature connection practise and a curiosity in how our ancestors expressed their love of the land through song and story.
+Their fascination in these timeless gems passed down through the Oral Tradition came from a similar dedication to nature connection practice and a curiosity in how our ancestors expressed their love of the land through song and story.
 Over the years these questions have tickled at both their chins of how folk songs and composed, even improvised songs, devotional in their appreciation of our natural world, can work to connect us deeper into the land and our senses.
 Likewise if nature connection skills and practices can be enhanced through songful expression and open up new patterns in our awareness and help orientate our inner compass.

 This 5 days of playful, embodied experimentation and enquiry will afford us the sacred space to recalibrate how we engage with the land and converse with our brother/sister nations of plants, trees and beings.
 Going beyond mere naming and species identification we will surf the wood-wide-web, ‘truffle hunting’ for ‘songlines’ that may still pulse below us in the organic and cultural substrate of Dartmoor National Park.